go-swagger/go-swagger/docs/content/usage/validate.md

 ## Validate a swagger spec

 The toolkit has a command to validate swagger specifications for you.
-It includes a full json-schema validator and adds a bunch of extra validations on top of that to ensure the spec is as valid as possible.
+It includes a full json-schema validator and adds a bunch of extra validations on top of that to ensure the spec is as valid as possible, so that there are no surprises.

 ### Usage